Ivan Provorov

-Ivan Vladimirovich Provorov (Иван Владимирович Проворов; born 13 January 1997) is a Russian professional ice hockey defenceman for the Columbus Blue Jackets of the National Hockey League (NHL).
+Ivan Vladimirovich Provorov (Иван Владимирович Проворов; born 13 January 1997) is a Russian professional ice hockey player who is a defenceman for the Columbus Blue Jackets of the National Hockey League (NHL).
 He previously played in the NHL for the Philadelphia Flyers.

 Provorov was born in Yaroslavl, Russia, and played with the Yaroslavl Lokomotiv youth hockey team before moving to Wilkes-Barre, Pennsylvania at the age of 13 to play with the junior Wilkes-Barre/Scranton Knights.
 After two years with the Knights and one with the Cedar Rapids RoughRiders of the United States Hockey League, the Brandon Wheat Kings of the Western Hockey League selected Provorov 30th overall in the 2014 CHL Import Draft.
 In 2016, the WHL awarded Provorov the Bill Hunter Memorial Trophy, given annually to the best defenceman in the league.
 Internationally, Provorov has represented Russia at the IIHF World U18 Championship, the IIHF World U20 Championship, and the Ice Hockey World Championships.

-The Flyers selected Provorov seventh overall in the 2015 NHL Entry Draft, and he signed an entry-level contract with the team that year.
+The Flyers selected Provorov seventh overall in the 2015 NHL entry draft, and he signed an entry-level contract with the team that year.
 Provorov did not miss a game with the Flyers between 2016 and 2022, and holds the franchise's second-longest iron man streak for most consecutive games played, behind only Rod Brind'Amour.
 He is a four-time recipient of the Barry Ashbee Trophy for the best Flyers defenceman, and is the youngest recipient in franchise history.

 Early life

-Provorov was born in Yaroslavl, Russia on 13 January 1997, the oldest of three children born to Venera and Vladimir Provorov.
+Provorov was born in Yaroslavl, Russia, on 13 January 1997, the oldest of three children of Venera and Vladimir Provorov.
 He learned to ice skate at the age of five, and grew up playing ice hockey with future Penn State skater Nikita Pavlychev, who said that Provorov "was definitely always standing out among the other kids even when we were growing up".
 After spending time with the Yaroslavl Lokomotiv youth hockey team, Provorov made the decision to move to North America, with the eventual goal of joining the National Hockey League (NHL).

 Provorov moved to Wilkes-Barre, Pennsylvania in 2011, at the age of 13, to play for the junior Wilkes-Barre/Scranton Knights.
 He lived with a billet family, and learned English by attending private school and watching English-language films and television, such as Gladiator.
 Knights assistant coach Alex Vasko, who recruited Provorov, acted as the player's translator when he first arrived in the US.
 In his first season with the Knights, Provorov recorded 61 points in 27 games, and was part of the Tier I 14U national championship team that also included Pavlychev and Daniel Sprong.
 The next season, he was moved up to the Knights' midget hockey team, where he recorded 97 points in 51 games.